 While every woman is different, hopefully at least one of the below strategies may help improve your heartburn symptoms.

 Need help with heartburn-friendly meal and snack ideas during pregnancy?
-Come chat with our team of registered dietitians, fellow moms, and lactation specialists, available from Monday – Friday 8 am – 8 pm (EST) and Saturday – Sunday 8 am – 4 pm (EST).
+Come chat with our team of registered dietitian nutritionists, fellow moms, and lactation specialists, available from Monday – Friday 8 am – 6 pm (ET).
 Chat now!